Data Security Breach

 Frequently Asked Questions

-- Where do I report a breach of information security?
+- Where to report a suspected breach of security or University data?

-- Will I get in trouble for reporting a breach?
+- Will an individual get in trouble for reporting a suspected breach?

-- What are examples of breaches of information security?
+- What are examples of suspected breaches of University data?

-- Does this policy only apply to electronic information?
+- Does this policy only apply to electronic data?

-No. This policy applies not only to electronic information, but to all University information, regardless of the medium.
+No. This policy applies to all University private data, regardless of the medium.

-- What if I am aware of a possible incident, but can't tell whether someone has actually acquired the information?
+- What if an individual is aware of a suspected incident, but can't tell whether someone has actually acquired the data?

-You must report the incident, even if you don't know whether someone has acquired the information.
-The VP CIO or delegate is responsible for determining whether the information has been acquired.
+Report the incident, even if unsure whether someone has acquired the data.
+The CISO is responsible for determining whether the data has been acquired.

 - Who makes the notification when there has been a breach?

-- What should I do if I think my unit is at risk of a breach due to a lack of security?
+- Where to report if a unit is at risk of a suspected breach due to a lack of security?